Getting into college can be one of life's biggest challenges. Support and guidance can be incredibly helpful, especially from parents.

 Nurture commitment.
 If your child has a serious interest, find a way to support that interest.
 It could be a sport, a hobby, community service, even a part-time job.
 Colleges look favorably on students who show a commitment over time to a pursuit that helps them develop as individuals.
 This commitment shows tenacity, maturity, leadership, and growth—the very qualities that pay off in college.

 Educate yourself about paying for college.
 Learn about the financial aid process and the many ways to save and find money for college.
 CollegeData's Pay Your Way section thoroughly covers college financing.
 Our College Net Price Calculator helps you see what a specific college might actually cost your family.
-Our Scholarship Finder lists over 500,000 awards worth over three billion dollars.
+Our Scholarship Finder lists over 575,000 awards worth more than $4.1 billion.

 Talk with your child about money.
 It is never too soon to talk with your child about how the family is going to pay for college.
 What is your level of financial support and how will that limit college choices?
 How much do you expect your child to contribute?
 How much debt is acceptable to you or your child?